Edward Irving: Bibliography

-His collected works were published in 5 volumes, edited by Gavin Carlyle.
-The Life of Edward Irving, by Mrs Oliphant, appeared in 1862 in 2 vols.
+His collected works were published in five volumes, edited by Gavin Carlyle.
+The Life of Edward Irving, by Margaret Oliphant, appeared in 1862 in two volumes.
 Among a large number of biographies published previously, that by Washington Wilks (1854) has some merit.
 See also Hazlitt's Spirit of the Age; Coleridge's Notes on English Divines; Carlyle's Miscellanies, and Carlyle's Reminiscences, vol. 1.
 (1881).